 - Improving access to and facility with systems of care data so that interdisciplinary teams engage ineffective data-based intervention planning and monitoring

 - Capitalizing on early life development and learning to optimize lifelong health MCH outcomes

 Our faculty span the disciplines of public health, educational psychology, school psychology, developmental psychology, and clinical psychology.
 In support of the next generation, we engage more than 100 students across 13 departments in interdisciplinary research, applied practice, and evidence-based outreach activities.

 - Center for Leadership in Disability, translating research into sustainable community practices that contribute to independent, self-determined, inclusive and productive lives for people with disabilities and their families

 - Georgia Association for Infant Mental Health: Birth to Five (GA-AIMH), building culturally responsive preventive and therapeutic professional capacities to promote family, infant, and early childhood mental health development

-- National SafeCare Training and Research Center, implementing nationwide the SafeCare model, an evidence- based home visitation family support program that has been shown to reduce child maltreatment among families with a history for maltreatment or with risk factors for maltreatment; and
+- National SafeCare Training and Research Center, which provides training and implementation support nationally and internationally for the SafeCare© model, an evidence- based parenting program that has been shown to reduce child maltreatment among families with a history for maltreatment or with risk factors for maltreatment

-- Prevent Child Abuse Georgia, focused on changing the way our nation thinks about prevention, focusing on community activities and public policies that prioritize prevention right from the start to make sure child abuse and neglect never occur.
+- National Center for Sexual Violence Prevention, a national center striving to prevent sexual violence and interrelated behaviors through research, evidence-based interventions, community-relevant tools, and public health education.
+Prevent Child Abuse Georgia, focused on changing the way the nation thinks about prevention, focusing on community activities and public policies that prioritize prevention right from the start to make sure child abuse and neglect never occur.